csc-training/hip-programming/streams/02-streams-asynckernel/README.md

 ## Understanding the kernels

 <details>
-<summary><strong>Understanding the GPU kernels</strong></summary>
+<summary><strong>Understanding the GPU kernels in this exercise</strong></summary>

 The kernels in this exercise are synthetic workloads only for teaching purposes.

 Each GPU thread performs repeated floating-point computations using mathematical functions (e.g. `sin`, `cos`, `log`).

-The workloads copy large amounts of data (~256MB) and are quite heavy computationally (although quite redundant) so that concurrent execution becomes visible in the profiling tools, as well as data transfers.
+The workloads copy and operate on large arrays (~256 MB per array) and are quite heavy computationally (although quite redundant) so that concurrent execution, as well as data transfers, become visible in the profiling tools.

 </details>